Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 }
 ```

+**whether I pass an object or I pass nothing to the `Object.create` it's going to create an empty object actually, now that empty object might have some hidden properties on depending on what we pass in**

 Now as you can see we have object oriented programming => But what rule we're breaking => `DRY` => `Don't Repeat Your Self`

 **Solution1:** Generate objects using a function